 Bottomland Hardwood Management Species/Site Relationships

 Hardwood species selection is one of the most demanding forestry management tasks for private landowners and forest managers.
-The difficulty in choosing the correct hardwood species is in part because of the large number of species.
-Added to this difficulty is that you must also consider the hardwood species’ need for survival and growth.
+Choosing the correct hardwood species for regeneration is difficult in part due to the large number of species available and their varying needs for survival and growth.
 In many cases, the needs of different species may only be met by a combination of factors that exist only under different site and soil conditions.
 To manage hardwoods well, you should understand the nutritional and moisture needs of the main commercial hardwood species and the types of soil that best meet these needs.
-In general, the most desirable species will survive and grow well only on a narrow range of sites.
-Correctly matching the species to the site will result in a stand that is capable of growing and thriving over an extended period of time.
+In general, the most desirable species will survive and grow well only on a narrow range of sites and conditions.
+Correctly matching species to site will result in a stand capable of growing and thriving over an extended period of time.

 Bottomland Hardwood Sites

 All forested sites in the South can be divided into different types of physical geography: uplands, terraces, and floodplains.
-Uplands are the most common type in the South.
-Soils in these areas were formed through natural weathering processes from the parent geologic material or from wind-blown materials.
+Uplands are the most common type, with soils in these areas formed through natural weathering processes from parent geologic material or wind-blown materials.
 Terraces are old floodplains of current or ancient streams.
-The alluvium in these soils made them fertile at first, but age makes the soils less productive.
-The nutrient levels in older terrace soils have been broken down.
+The alluvium in these soils made them fertile at first, but they become less productive due to nutrient depletion over time.
+The nutrient levels in older terrace soils have been depleted in many cases.
 Many older terrace soils also develop layers called hardpans that limit growth.

 The term “bottomland hardwoods” generally refers to hardwoods found on current floodplain sites.
 Soils on these sites are young because they are made of recent stream deposits.
 They vary in drainage and nutrient levels, thus resulting in a range of sites with different productivity levels appropriate for different hardwood species.

 Bottomland hardwoods mainly occur in the Atlantic and Gulf Coastal Plain divisions of the Coastal Plain Province.
-That’s because the nature of the soils in these areas is sedimentary and as such are easily eroded.
+That’s because the nature of soils in these areas is sedimentary and easily eroded.
 When the climate was much warmer and wetter, ancient streams eroded away material to form stream valleys.
-The streams continue to deposit rich sediments.
+These streams continue to deposit rich sediments.
 Today, about 30 million acres of bottomland hardwoods are left in the South.
-This acreage is about one-half of the estimated acreage at the time of European settlement.
-The change is the result of factors like population increases and farming.
-A prime example of this type of loss is in the Mississippi Delta where the Mississippi River was leveed to protect cities and valuable rich crop lands from annual flooding.
+This acreage is about one-half of the estimated coverage at the time of European settlement.
+The change is the result of factors like urbanization and farming.
+A prime example of this loss is in the Mississippi Delta where the Mississippi River was leveed to protect cities and valuable rich crop lands from annual flooding.

-Site variation within floodplains is mainly associated with elevation differences, where as little as two to three feet have a big effect on site and species.
+Site variation within floodplains is mainly associated with elevation differences, where a change of as little as 6 inches of elevation can change the suitability of a site for some species.
 Elevation differences cause changes in drainage class and soil moisture.
-Even small elevation differences can reflect changes in soil type, texture, structure, and pH.
+Even small elevation differences can result in different soil type, texture, structure, and pH.
 All of these impact species occurrence and growth.
-Differences in both topography and parent material change the way materials are deposited and the streamflow within the floodplain.
+Differences in both topography and parent material alter the way materials are deposited and streamflow within the floodplain.

-The figure below is a sample cross section of a major stream valley of the coastal plain.
+Figure 2 is a sample cross section of a major stream valley of the coastal plain.
 It shows topographic features and their usual sequence.
 Each topographic feature shown may occur several times.
-Additionally, these topographical features may not occur in the order shown.
+Additionally, these features may not occur in the order shown.
 Ridges and swamps are far more common in the Atlantic Coastal Plain than they are in the Gulf Coastal Plain.
-This difference is because of the way the floodplains formed.
+This difference is because of the way floodplains formed.

-The paragraphs below describe the topographical features shown in the figure.
+The paragraphs below describe topographic features shown in Figure 2.
 Each section also gives the hardwood species commonly found on each feature in major river bottoms.
-The species listed in the text may or may not be desirable in terms of timber value, but the species listed in the table at the end of this publication are desirable.
-In major river bottoms, the types of trees will vary depending on the age of the soil and the stage of succession.
+The species listed may or may not be desirable in terms of timber value, but species listed in the table at the end of this publication are desirable.
+In major river bottoms, the types of trees will vary depending on soil age and successional stage.

-Here black willow is the major pioneer species, but if the land is elevated enough or becomes established between high water levels, eastern cottonwood can also grow.
+Here, black willow is the major pioneer species, but if the land is elevated enough or becomes established between high water levels, eastern cottonwood may also grow.
 Black willow is more tolerant of water.
-Both species can withstand some sediment deposit, but if a front forms, they may be replaced by riverfront species.
+Both species can withstand some sediment deposition, but if a front forms, they may be replaced by front species.

 Fronts are the best sites for tree growth in the floodplain.
 These are natural levees that form when streams overflow their banks and quickly deposit sediment.
 Deposited soil is usually of a sandy texture.
 Consequently, these areas are usually the highest sites with the best drainage.
 Fronts usually flood only during extreme conditions.
-Floods usually only result in more deposits.
 Almost all hardwood species can grow on these sites.

-The types of trees growing on flats are variable.
+Various tree species grow on flats.
 On low flats, overcup oak, water hickory, and cypress dominate.
 Pure stands of overcup oak are common in some places.
 On high flats, the most common group is elm, ash, and sugarberry.
-Other species, such as Nuttall oak, willow oak, and red maple are common in the mixture.
-Occasionaly, Nuttall oak and willow oak will dominante these types of stands.
+Other species, such as Nuttall oak, willow oak, and red maple are also common on these sites.
+Occasionaly, Nuttall oak and willow oak will dominate these stands.

 Sloughs are shallow depressions formed from old stream channels that have nearly filled with sediment.
-They are low areas with poor drainage because of heavy clay soils.
-Standing surface water is present well into the growing season.
-These areas support lower quality and less desirable timber-quality tree species, such as overcup oak and water hickory.
+They are low areas with poor drainage because of heavy clay soils that result in standing surface water well into the growing season.
+These areas support lower quality and less desirable timber tree species, such as overcup oak and water hickory.

-These areas are usually occupied by baldcypress, water tupelo and willow.
-Depending on how close the slough is to a stream or if sedimentation occurs rapidly, good stands of black willow may occupy the site.
+These areas are usually occupied by baldcypress, water tupelo, and willow.
+Depending on how close the slough is to a stream or if sedimentation occurs rapidly, higher quality stands of black willow may occupy the site.
 If sedimentation continues, the black willow will be replaced by elm, ash, and sugarberry.
-On sites where sediments are deposited slowly at some distance from the stream, overcup oak, water hickory, and green ash will most often follow the willow.
+On sites where sediment is deposited slowly some distance from the stream, overcup oak, water hickory, and green ash will most often follow willow.

-Swamps are also old stream channels, but the channel is deeper.
+Swamps are also old stream channels, but they are deeper than sloughs.
 Surface water is usually present year-round.
-Certain species’ ability to grow in these areas is restricted by the water.
-Bald cypress and water tupelo tend to thrive, but they require dry conditions to regenerate.
+Most species will not grow in these areas.
+Bald cypress and water tupelo tend to thrive but do require dry conditions to regenerate.

 In swamps of major river bottoms, baldcypress and water tupelo are the most common species.
 Depending on depth and duration of flooding, other tree species that sometimes grow include swamp tupelo, water elm, Carolina ash, water hickory, swamp laurel oak, and overcup oak.